 Title Description DoS Denial of Service Flooding Causing an excessive amount of traffic on an IP subnet or targeted against a specific IP address.
 IP Impossible Packet IP packet detected with source equal to destination address (Land Attack).
 (Land) IP options IP datagram where the list of IP options in the IP datagram header is Bad Option List incomplete or malformed.
 IP options IP datagram where the IP option list for the datagram includes option 7 Record Packet Route (Record Packet Route).
 IP options IP datagram where the IP option list for the datagram includes option 4 Timestamp (Timestamp).
 IP options IP datagram where the IP option list for the datagram includes option 2 Security (Security options).
 IP options IP datagram where the IP option list for the datagram includes option 3 Loose Source Route (Loose Source Route).
 IP options IP datagram in which the IP option list for the datagram includes option 2 Strict Source Route (Strict Source Routing).
-IP Overlapping Two fragments contained within the same IP datagram have offsets that indicate that Fragments (Teardrop, they share positioning within the datagram.
-This could mean that fragment A is being Bonk) completely overwritten by fragment B, or that fragment A is partially being overwritten by fragment B. ICMP fragments IP datagram with the protocol field of the IP header set to 1(ICMP), the Last (Ping of Death, Nuke) Fragment bit is set, and (IP offset 8) + (IP data length) > 65535.
-The IP offset (which represents the starting position of this fragment in the original packet, and which is in 8 byte units) plus the rest of the packet is greater than 10110 (1 11 10 1 the maximum size for an IP packet.
+IP Overlapping Two fragments contained within the same IP datagram have offsets that indicate Fragments (Teardrop, that they share positioning within the datagram.
+This could mean that fragment A is Bonk) being completely overwritten by fragment B, or that fragment A is partially being overwritten by fragment B. ICMP fragments IP datagram with the protocol field of the IP header set to $1(ICMP)$, the Last (Ping of Death, Nuke) Fragment bit is set, and (IP offset 8) + (IP data length) > 65535.
+The IP offset (which represents the starting position of this fragment in the original packet, and which is in 8 byte units) plus the rest of the packet is greater than the maximum size for an IP packet.
 ICMP flooding (Smurf, The destination IP address in the packet is the broadcast address of the ping flood) destination subnet so all machines on that subnet respond to the broadcast.
 Scanning (IP protocols, Attempting to determine whether any listening services exist on specific IP TCP ports, UDP ports) protocol numbers, TCP ports, or UDP ports by transmitting traffic to generate an expected response.
-TCP FIN only flags Orphaned TCP FIN packet is sent to a privileged port (port number less than -0.5 (1 1/0/04 (1 1) 1024).
+TCP FIN only flags Orphaned TCP FIN packet is sent to a privileged port (port number less than 1024).
 TCP flood (SYN flood) Sending an excessive number of TCP packets with the SYN flag set in order to exhaust the target hosts limit of half-open TCP sessions.
-TCP NULL flags TCP packet with none of the SYN, FIN, ACK, or RST flags set has been sent to a TOD () (1) - (1) specific host.
+TCP NULL flags TCP packet with none of the SYN, FIN, ACK, or RST flags set has been sent to a specific host.
 TCP SYN+FIN flags TCP packet with the SYN and FIN flags are set.
 UDP Bomb attack UDP length specified is less than the IP length specified.
-This malformed packet type LIDD Charges Dos is associated with a denial of service attempt.
+This malformed packet type is associated with a denial of service attempt.
 UDP Chargen DoS UDP packet is detected with a source port of 7 and a destination port of 19. attack